17 Jan How To Get The Most Out Of Social Security

 The Do-Over.
 If you claim early retirement benefits starting at age 62, you can stop those benefits within the first 12 months – repay them – and still qualify for the higher benefit amount at full retirement age.
 This amounts to an interest-free loan of up to one year.
 If you claim benefits early but fail to stop them within 12 months of starting, you may still suspend them in order to earn higher benefits later on.
 For instance, if you started collecting Social Security at age 62 but no longer need the income, you can suspend the benefits until you’re 70.
 Between your full retirement age and 70 you’ll earn delayed retirement credits, increasing your ultimate benefit amount when you begin collecting again at age 70.

 (The saying, patience is a virtue, holds up when it comes to retirement planning, Social Security in particular.
 However, patience alone a retirement does not make.
-At David Ortiz Advisors, we use every tool available to us to build you a retirement income you can depend on.
+At Ortiz World Wealth Advisors, we use every tool available to us to build you a retirement income you can depend on.
 Call us now so we can get started planning a retirement, specifically for you.
 Remember, Plan Smarter, Live Better.)